rreece/rreece.github.io/outline-of-philosophy/scientific-realism.md

 Annotated Bibliography
 --------------------------------------------------------------------------------

--   **Carnap, R. (1950).
-Empiricism, Semantics, and Ontology.**
+### Carnap, R. (1950).
+Empiricism, Semantics, and Ontology.

 -   Empiricists tend to prefer nominalism -- a rejection of abstract entities.
 -   Formalists view mathematics as a mechanistic calculus without interpretation, but physics seems to lend its own interpretation.
 -   A physicist may declare some parts of a theory as uninterpretable.
 -   Carnap says his purpose is to clarify that empiricists can accept a language referring to abstract entities without embracing platonic ontologies.
 -   Carnap defines *linguistic frameworks*, *internal* vs *external* questions (internal to the framework or about the metaphysical world), and the *world of things*.

 >   To recognize something as a real thing or event means to succeed in
 >   incorporating it into the system of things at a particular space-time
 >   position so that it fits together with the other things as real,
 >   according to the rules of the framework.

 -   Carnap distinguishes that only the philosopher (not the man on the street nor the scientist) asks the external questions about reality outside the linguistic framework.

+### TODO

 -   **Carnap, R. (1955).
 The Logical Foundations of the Unity of Science.**